Upcoming Scarsdale C.H.I.L.D. Meetings and Events 2020-21

 - High School: Tuesday, October 6, 2020 at 9:30 a.m. via Zoom

-Parents are invited to coffee at a local parent's home with Eric Rauschenbach, Director of Special Education and Student Services, and other administrators and teachers, to ask questions, raise issues for discussion, and provide feedback on programs and support.
-RSVP to ScarsdaleCHILD@gmail.com
+Parents are invited to "coffee" over Zoom with Eric Rauschenbach, Director of Special Education and Student Services, and other administrators and teachers, to ask questions, raise issues for discussion, and provide feedback on programs and support.

 CHILD Representatives are hosting school specific get-togethers for anyone whose child has an IEP or 504 Accommodation Plan or receives related services, or for any parent seeking to learn more about special education in Scarsdale.
 These casual events will be great opportunities to have your most burning questions answered by fellow parents who have been through similar things and to meet parents across different grade levels within your school who have unique experiences to share.
 You are welcome to attend another school's gathering if you are unable to attend your own.
 RSVP for location.

 - Edgewood: Monday, October 19, 2020 at 10:00 a.m.

 - Heathcote: Thursday, November 12, 2020 at 7:30 p.m. via Zoom

 - Greenacres: Tuesday, October 20, 2020 at 9:45 a.m.